dave45678/Lesson15/JavaEE/Lesson09.md

 # Lesson 9 - Looping through a table from the database using JPA

 ## Learning Objectives
+* Create dynamic web application
-* create a dynamic web application with a servlet and output page
+* Add a servlet to the dynamic web application
+* Add a JSP (Java Server Page)
-* connect to the mySQL database using JPA
+* Connect to the mySQL database using JPA
-* retrieve the data as an ArrayList in the servlet
+* Retrieve existing data from the database as an ArrayList in the servlet
-* use JSTL to loop through and display all the records
+* Use JSTL to loop through and display all the records

 ## The Walkthrough